The Love Nest (1923 film): Plot

 In order to escape from his life and his lost love, Keaton sets off on his small boat, Cupid, but runs into the whaling ship, The Love Nest.
 The whaler's merciless captain throws crew members overboard for even the slightest offense.

 After his steward accidentally pours hot tea over the captain's hand, the captain tosses him overboard and replaces him with Keaton.
 Despite a series of mishaps, Keaton manages to avoid the fate of other crewmen.

 But Keaton desires to escape, and chops a hole in the hull to sink the boat.
 He escapes in a lifeboat with no idea where land is.

 He docks at the rear of a platform he is unaware is a target bullseye for naval gunnery practice.
 The Navy scores a direct hit and Keaton is seen hurtled skyward; angel-wing style.

 Keaton then wakes up in his own boat; which had never left the dock.
 The whole thing had been a dream.

+Here is the description from the Library of Congress copyright filing:

+At evening, on a hill-top overlooking the bay, the lovers parted.
+They had been engaged, but she returned the ring, so he decided not to get married.

+In his sorrow he planned a trip around the world, and the next day our hero loads his thirty-foot, one lunged power boat with hard-tack, water and gasoline.

+In a few days he has accomplished nothing more than a beard; and the provisions are gone.
+He lays down on his bunk to die, but instead gets involved with the skipper of a whaling boat, "The Love Nest".
+Aboard this boat human life is shorter than bobbed hair on a flea.

+Buster makes a good impression on the captain -- and when the cabin-boy gets thrown over the side of the boat for spilling coffee on the floor of the captain's cabin, Buster gets the job -- or rather the offer of the job as cabin-boy to the captain.
+Buster hasn't the nerve to refuse and accepts the proposition.